opengeospatial/CitSciIE/README.md

+# What is this ER
+This is the place where we can produced the Citizen Science ER collecting the results of the CitSciIE.
+For the moment the content is a copy of the OGC template for ER used in the Testbeds that we are going to personalize in this place.

 # Intellectual Property Rights
-The content of this document is copyrighted by the Open Geospatial Consortium (OGC) and may be [licensed](https://github.com/opengeospatial/D012-MapML_Engineering_Report/blob/master/LICENSE) for designated purposes.
+The content of this document is copyrighted by the Open Geospatial Consortium (OGC) and may be [licensed](https://github.com/opengeospatial/CitSciIE/blob/master/LICENSE) for designated purposes.

 > NOTE: The language below should already be included in the `1-summary.adoc` source file.
 It is replicated here for convenience.